17 PATIENT COUNSELING INFORMATION

-Before you take IBRANCE, tell your healthcare provider if you:
+Before taking IBRANCE, tell your healthcare provider about all of your medical conditions, including if you:

 Tell your healthcare provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 IBRANCE and other medicines may affect each other causing side effects.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider or pharmacist when you get a new medicine.